TheSkynet1337/NihongoGuide/README.md

 My suggestions for early Audio immersion:

-* 'Comprehensible Input' YouTube videos, even better if you can find them without forced English subtitles.
+* 'Comprehensible Input' such as [CIJapanese](https://cijapanese.com/watch) or YouTube videos, even better if you can find them without forced English subtitles.

 * Slice of Life Anime you have seen before.